VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 #### Proc {#cs_generic_proc}

 Again, C# as many language before it tried to solve issues of its predecessors.
-The main C# competitor is Java, so C# language designers put a lot of effort to solve [Java generics design issues](#java_generics_cons):
+C# predecessor as well as the main competitor is Java, so C# language designers put a lot of effort to solve [Java generics design issues](#java_generics_cons):
 * Generic code available for value types;
 * [Some people thinks that declaration site variance is superior to use site](https://github.com/dotnet/csharplang/issues/1992#issuecomment-438082037);
-* Generic type info available in runtime.
+* Generic types is reified, i.e. available in runtime.

+Other reason for .Net to support value type in generic code is structs.
+It would be very strange to let developer create custom value type, but don't allow them to use strucs in generic code.

 #### Cons {#cs_generic_cons}